solid-contrib/information/solid-events.md

 Demos of Solid solutions preferably by locals building on Solid help the audience focus on practical implementations.
 You can also ask Solid app developers for recorded demos.

+At the end of the first Solid Event it’s a good idea to announce your local Solid Challenge.
+A Solid Challenge is a small aim where individuals or groups can aim towards and compete.
+Try and design the Solid Challenge to be relevant to the local setting.
+Perhaps you want to gauge the temperature at the first event and collect contact details of those interested in a Solid Challenge rather than announcing it immediately.
+Either way, make sure to follow up with a written description of the Solid Challenge aim as well as the prize criteria and the jury.
+Partnering with a local university is a good way to engage with student activity and the incorporate Solid into the local academic training.

+2. Solid Challenge Prize Ceremony

+Set a date for the second Solid Event where you can announce the winner.
+This is a good opportunity to invite local businesses and institutions who may be interested in implementing Solid with the people who engaged in the Solid Challenge.

+Having speakers at the second Solid Event who can introduce Solid to businesses is helpful.

+3. Company and Institutional demonstrations
+The third Solid Event is a good place to gather local companies and institutuions who have been working on implementing Solid.
+The first demonstrations are likely to be early stage which is helpful so that you can understand how best to complement and support each other.

 ## Speakers
 Solid Events are a great opportunity to highlight local people building on Solid.